bheemisme/twitter/README.md

 ## Tasks remaining

-1. send Notifications and render them in jsp
-2. Add a WebFilter for authorizating protected routes, right now authorizing is completely done inside the servlet
+1. Add a WebFilter for authorizating protected routes, right now authorizing is completely done inside the servlet
-3. Error flags should appear in jsp
+2. Error flags should appear in jsp

 ## Project structure